glennmatlin/FIFE_manuscript/wopr/main.typ

 Design patterns that harden systems include structured argumentation (claim–evidence–warrant), red‑team prompts that probe for inconsistencies, and periodic “strategy check‑ins” where agents restate objectives and constraints.
 When appropriate, limited tool use (document retrieval with citations) can improve verifiability, though it must be logged and bounded.
 These measures improve resilience against adversarial prompts, data poisoning, and overconfidence without over‑indexing on failure‑mode taxonomies.

 === Economic, Financial, and Business Implications of Wargaming

+Civilization IV – how does wargaming apply and how is business and finance involved?

+Civilization IV is a game which can also be modeled as a wargame.
+Why is it a wargame?

+Ongoing conflict between actors with opposing interests or needs;
+This game involves limited resources and land and has some form of win conditions.
+Players are competing against one another to make the best civilization possible by maximizing these resources for themselves, while minimizing the resources for the other players.
+Competition between players is continuous and can include economic battles.
+A synthetic environment that enables agent choice and feedback;
+The game itself is simulated in a world with cities, units, resources, and rules which will govern interactions between players.
+Agents make decisions and experience consequences via adjudication or rules;
+The game engine itself acts as an adjudicator in that whenever an action is executed, the entire state of the game changes and impacts future decisions as well as future game states.
+Strategic reasoning uses information about other agents and the environment Success in the game comes from short-term survival mixed with long-term growth.
+An analytical line of reasoning and mix of diplomacy along with economic and military decisions can be executed to better your own civilization.
+A certain level of anticipation and planning is needed to be successful within this game.

+How does it pertain to economics:

+Resource Economy

+One of the most fundamental concepts in why economics is studied comes from the fact of resource scarcity.
+The game itself provides limited access to scarce resources such as iron, oil, uranium as well as luxury goods such as gold, spices, and gems.
+Due to the fact that there are multiple players, this inherently causes competition, another economic concept which is the basis for economical decision making in the game.

+Markets and Trade

+This section dives into the idea of comparative advantage and market dynamics.
+Cities can establish trade routes domestically and internationally in which players can negotiate resource-for-gold trades and technology exchanges.
+The pure concept of trading incorporates the idea of comparative advantage.
+Each player has their own set of resources and goods, but the way in which they choose to trade comes from the production from the cities they own in civilization.
+Comparative advantage is a fundamental concept in economics which governs how countries, or in this case civilizations, will trade with one another.
+In addition, the concept of specialization can be seen taking place in this game.
+Each city can either generate food, produce hammers, or foster commerce with gold.
+Each player will ultimately have each city specializing in one field so as to create microeconomic dynamics with other cities and inherently lead to trade with other cities.
+These fundamental economic concepts need to be handled appropriately by a player so as to maximize personal economic benefit, which can in turn lead to better gameplay and a higher likelihood of winning.

+Currency Taxation

+3. Currency and Taxation
+In this game, budget constraints and bankruptcy risks are added as another obstacle.
+Deficit spending in the game has penalties such as unit disbanding and cutting science and culture.
+These rules simulate the business world in the sense that with greater power comes greater responsibility.
+The larger the empire the higher it will cost to upkeep all factors involved, and in situations where there isn’t enough money to support the empire, pieces of the empire will be taken away.
+In addition to these business modelings, inflation is another factor in the game which attests to market friction, in which building a large empire also makes it harder to continue to grow the empire.
+It forces strategic financial planning so that an empire cannot just expand way too quickly without accounting for the empire inefficiencies or lack of balance.

+Infrastructure

+One of the biggest economic factors involved in this gameplay is opportunity cost.
+Each turn a player has they have a decision to make.
+Each user can make capital investments with delayed returns.
+A big opportunity cost question always comes with the building or adding of infrastructure versus aiding in military personnel.
+In this example, you have the choice of creating a new city and adding to your wealth comes with the opportunity cost of military readiness.
+Similarly, each decision made has some tradeoff or opportunity cost which can lead to future positives or future negatives.
+A player must weigh their options accordingly and make the decision which they think will minimize their opportunity cost, a very subjective decision.

+Talk about Catan next

+Go into generalizations of economics, business, and finance w.r.t wargaming.

 = Methodology
 We conducted a structured literature review following Kitchenham’s SLR phases and PRISMA reporting guidance.
 We searched Google Scholar, arXiv, and Semantic Scholar using three Boolean queries, deduplicated by DOI, and screened title/abstract before full‑text review.
 Our final set of #num_papers papers was extracted into a CSV for quantitative counts and qualitative theme coding.